 What customers are saying about drone delivery

-The popularity of drone-based delivery is changing the customer delivery experience.
-Here’s what customers worldwide have to say about drone delivery:
+The popularity of drone delivery is changing the customer delivery experience.
+Following are some insights from a survey conducted by Clutch on what customers worldwide think about drone delivery:

 - A survey by Clutch found that 36% percent are more likely to purchase an item if it’s delivered by drone.